 The Types of workshops you can book with us include:

-We also deliver custom workshops so let us know if you are interested in a topic that’s not listed.
+We also deliver custom workshops.
+Let us know if you are interested in a topic that’s not listed.

 JCMA Intercultural Understanding Workshops